 Aluminium hydroxide is used in coating TiO2 nanoparticles.

-Aluminum hydroxide is used to reduce phosphate levels in people with certain kidney conditions.
+Aluminium hydroxide is used to reduce phosphate levels in people with certain kidney conditions.

 Aluminium hydroxide consumption reduces the absorption of the other medicines in the body.
 Therefore, two-hour gaps before and after taking aluminium hydroxide should be maintained for consuming other medicines with this.

 Hence the article is very useful for the students to understand the properties, structure of aluminium hydroxide.
 Step by Step procedure of preparation of aluminium hydroxide gel is given in the above article.